 Leadership also comes from education and training but the “cherry on the ice cream” that, for instance, JFK had can not be learnt.
 Another word for it is star quality, but you are either born with that kind of energy or you are not.
 And without it leadership is much more difficult.

 A good example is the difference between Nelson Mandela and his successor Thabo Mbeki.
 The latter is one of the most intelligent people I have ever met, if not the most intelligent.
-But Nelson Mandela, like, for instance, Bill Clinton and JFK, fills up the room.
+But Nelson Mandela, like, for instance, Bill Clinton and JFK, filled up the room.
 Mbeki does not and hence failed to make the amazing connection with the South African people, and people around the world for that matter, that Mandela has.

 Leaders make others feel good about themselves